leouchoa/cheatsheets/devops/kubernetes/README.md

   - error message: no matches for kind "Replicaset" in version "vXYZ"
   - Solution: run the command `kubectl explain replicaset` and check if the version output is the same of your k8s definition file

+## DNS Subdomain

+The name of a Pod must be a valid DNS subdomain value, but this can produce unexpected results for the Pod hostname.
+For best compatibility, the name should follow the more restrictive rules for a [DNS label](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).